International Awards & Honours H-O

 Deadline: January 31

 The LUI Che Woo Prize aims to recognise and honour individuals or organisations all over the world with outstanding achievements and contributions in respect of the following three objectives:

 There are three Prizes for the three objectives of the LUI Che Woo Prize (each a “Prize Category”) every year.
-If there is no appropriate awardee for any Prize Category in any particular year, no Prize will be awarded for that Prize Category in that year.
 Each awardee will receive a cash award of HK$20 million (equivalent to approximately US$2.56 million), a certificate and a trophy

 The Man Booker Prize